Alexia/openufo-motion/Serial.md

 ### Play Start

-Transitions the state from STATE_PARKED_CREDITS to STATE_PLAYER_CONTROL to begin the play seesion.
+Transitions the state from STATE_PARKED_CREDITS to STATE_PLAYER_CONTROL to begin the play session.
 This is used for remote control from the controller issuing move commands.
 This command only works if the current state is STATE_PARKED_CREDITS.
 Internally the state machine normally transitions from STATE_PARKED_CREDITS to STATE_PLAYER_CONTROL only when input is detected from the player switches.

 Example:

     plst:

+### Play End

+Transitions the state from STATE_PLAYER_CONTROL to STATE_GRAB to end the play seesion.
+This is used for remote control from the controller issuing move commands.
+This command only works if the current state is STATE_PLAYER_CONTROL.
+Internally the state machine normally transitions from STATE_PLAYER_CONTROL to STATE_GRAB only when input is detected from the player drop switch.

+Example:

+    plen: